kenwals/Wildlife-Rescue/README.md

 ## Testing

+I tested the site as I went along, manually testing or using automated online testing tools.
+I focused on getting the site working on a small mobile phone screen first (iPhone 5 simulation on the Chrome Developer tools), and then subsequently all other screen sizes.
+Print values to terminal was used a lot when working with Python.
+Consoling to log when working with JavaScript.

+===
 In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
 Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

 Whenever it is feasible, prefer to automate your tests, and if you've done so, provide a brief explanation of your approach, link to the test file(s) and explain how to run them.